 - AND I can go further in that 5 minutes than I ever used to.

-To me...that's plenty good enough for me to feel good about myself and I'm NOT gonna let them or anyone else minimize what an accomplishment and personal victory it was for me to even do those 5 minutes!
+To me...that's plenty good enough for me to feel good about myself.
+I'm NOT gonna let them or anyone else minimize what a personal victory it was for me to even do those 5 minutes.

 Here are some other things you can do with the power of thinking small...or with just 2 minutes.